A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Lessons from Cycle 1.

 Prior to JWST, studies already highlighted the effect of stellar contamination for the TRAPPIST-1 system \citep{Zhang2018,Wakeford2019,Ducrot2020,Garcia2022}.
-Space- and ground-based data showed that stellar contamination in the system perturbs the apparent transit depth of each planet by up to 10\% (Figure~3.a.), resulting in spectral signals of up to $\sim$700 p.p.m. in amplitude, larger than the $\sim$200-p.p.m. signals expected from secondary atmospheres.
-The first JWST observations of the system confirm that stellar contamination can be as high as 600\,ppm, although it is not consistent from visit to visit and planet to planet\citep{Lim2023}.
-Prior to JWST, studies already highlighted the effect of stellar contamination for the TRAPPIST-1 system \citep{Zhang2018,Wakeford2019,Ducrot2020,Garcia2022}.
-Space- and ground-based data showed that stellar contamination in the system perturbs the apparent transit depth of each planet by up to 10\% (Figure~3.a.), resulting in spectral signals of up to $\sim$700 p.p.m. in amplitude, larger than the $\sim$200-p.p.m. signals expected from secondary atmospheres (Figure~1.b.).
+Space- and ground-based data showed that stellar contamination in the system perturbs the apparent transit depth of each planet by up to 10\% (Figure~2.d.), resulting in spectral signals of up to $\sim$700 p.p.m. in amplitude, larger than the $\sim$200-p.p.m. signals expected from secondary atmospheres (Figures~1.b. and 2.d.).
 The first JWST observations of the system confirm that stellar contamination can be as high as 600\,ppm, although it is not consistent from visit to visit and planet to planet\citep{Lim2023}.